 - URL for the login page is changed to https://auth.nuxeo.com (instead of https://sso.nuxeo.com).
 If you cannot access it, check with your system administrator that the URL is whitelisted.

-- Multi factor authentication can be setup to secure your account.
-It remains optional, and will be enforced at a later stage.
+- Multi factor authentication is enforced.
 The multi-factor authentication section in this page provides further details.

 To use our APIs, for instance in the following cases: